-The Company classifies its cash, amounts receivable (excluding sales tax receivable) and reclamation bonds as financial assets measured at amortized costs and its marketable securities as financial assets measured at fair value through profit or loss ("FVTPL").
-Accounts payable and accrued liabilities and loan from related party are classified as other financial liabilities measured at amortized cost.
+The Company classifies its cash, amounts receivable (excluding sales tax receivable) and reclamation bonds as financial assets measured at amortized costs and its marketable securities as financial assets measured at fair value through profit or loss.
+Accounts payable and accrued liabilities and loans payable are classified as other financial liabilities measured at amortized cost.